dmarx/bench-warmers/a1111_lessons_learned.md

 * common ux toolkit
 * something like panel-param could potentially make this sort of thing ux agnostic. experimentation required
 * workhorse appears to be [`scripts.Script`](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Developing-custom-scripts) class. could probably port a lot of funcitonality by supporting just this class
+  * encapsulates step-by-step processing flow with hooks and callbacks

 # misc